dizhaung/logzilla.github.io/_posts/2017-05-26-so-i-built-this-amazing.md

 users as they could,...claiming to be able to do everything for every customer.
 Hmm, what word rhymes with clunk?...

 # Claiming to to everything great means you do nothing useful.
 Our competitors have fantastic sales teams and amazing marketing.
-But just like those old Certs(tm) commercials (now with [retsyn](http://hsionline.com/2005/03/24/what-the-heck-is-retsyn/)!), their marketing is 99% BS and 1% something an told them.
+But just like those old Certs(tm) commercials (now with [retsyn](http://hsionline.com/2005/03/24/what-the-heck-is-retsyn/)!), their marketing is 99% BS and 1% something an engineer told them.

 They claim to do everything you need, but they fail to mention that it's a framework and not a truly usable product.